 How Does it Compare?

 Tetrahexyldecyl ascorbate (BV-OSC) was created by a company called Barnett.
-Based on their research, they found THD offers the following skin benefits:
+Their research found THD offers the following skin benefits:

 - Eliminates age spots in 16 weeks